Baitcasters for Brookies? You can't be serious.

 Fishing was slow, but I did manage to catch a little brown trout, which shot out from under a log to grab the silver Lupin spoon.
 If you can catch a 6-7" wild brown trout from under a log in a 9 cfs stream, I'm going to take that as confirmation that "baitasters for brookies" is a reasonable approach.

-Backing off a bit from this article's opening paragraphs, you don't actually need to cast 1 gram lures, and you don't actually need to fish with 1 or 2 lb test line.
+Backing off a bit from this article's opening paragraphs, you don't actually need to cast 1 gram lures, and you don't actually need to fish with 2 lb test line.
 The above shot was taken in June of 2017.
 The reel was straight out of the box, with no aftermarket parts.
 The line was 3 lb Sunline Troutist Wild rather than 1.6 lb 9X tippet.
-The lure was a standard Mepps size 0 spinner (1/12 oz, 2.5g).
+The lure was a standard Mepps size 0 spinner, which weighs 2.5g.
 How many brookies have been caught with a size 0 Mepps over the years?
 Has to be in the thousands.
 Many thousands.

 And I was a rank beginner with a baitcaster.
 It was the second time I'd fished with a BFS reel and just a few weeks earlier was probably the first time in over 20 years that I had fished with a baitcaster at all.

 That shot was taken before I stopped fishing treble hooks - actually that fish is largely WHY I stopped fishing treble hooks.
 I wouldn't fish a Mepps spinner again (because of the treble hook), and I prefer spoons to spinners in any event (less line twist), but the point is that a straight-out-of-the-box Aldebaran and a Tenryu Rayz RZ53UL-BC would cast a 2.5g lure (which is small enough to catch 5-7" trout), and will cast it plenty far enough to catch fish in the tiny streams where little wild brookies live.

 Baitcasters for brookies is not an outrageous thought.
 With an ultralight rod and a BFS reel, you can fish small streams with small lures.